 Radical Attention + Glitch Feminism

-For The Cleveland Review of Books I wrote about two texts working with the essay form, exploring attention and refusal in the digital landscape.
+For The Cleveland Review of Books I wrote about two contemporary essayists contemplating attention and resistance within the digital landscape.

 The Observer/Burgess Prize